miurahr/coscup2025-omegat/slide/index.md

 ---

-## 🤖 AI‑Augmented Workflow

-- Plugins for major AI-MT engines: DeepL, Google, TexTra, etc.
-- Apply AI suggestions *when needed*, without being locked in
-- Use *memory* and *glossaries* first; then machine translation as a helper

----

 ## 🧩 How FLOSS Users Can Benefit

-- Volunteers can translate documentation, manuals, and UI
+- Volunteers can translate documentation, manuals, and UI without know the formats
 - Supports sharing *memories* and *glossaries* across projects
-- Interoperable with Web platforms such as Transifex, Crowdin, and wikimedia
+- Interoperable with Web platforms such as Transifex, Crowdin, and Wikimedia

 ---